Breeding Dubia Roaches

 Cons of Raising Dubia Roaches

 Dubia roaches cost more to acquire in the beginning than crickets cost.
 However, their colony smells less, they escape less, and they make less noise.
-For many the advantages outweigh the disadvantages.
+For many, the advantages outweigh the disadvantages.

 Also, the insects aren’t picky eaters.
 They eat cereals, dry cat/dog food, and any other dry food.
 Lastly, maintenance is simple.
-You only need to top up the food supply every month or so and clean the enclosure once or twice a year.
+You only need to top up the food supply every month and clean the enclosure once or twice a year.

 If you have any questions or comments, we would love to hear (or rather, read) them.
 I hope this article helps you set up your very own dubia roach colony.